HenriqueLBorges/kafka-streams-demo/README.md

 Connect to the instance created by the AWS CloudFormation via SSH.

-On the root folder:

-    - Open a terminal window
-    - docker-compose up --build

-Keep the command above running.

 On the kafka-publisher folder:

     - Open a new terminal window